 - To review the email address associated with your Strava account, navigate to your profile and select Edit on the mobile app or Profile photo > Settings on the Stava website.

 How do I find the correct Strava account?

 - Do you know of any email addresses you may have used to sign up?
 It's possible the profile was created using an older personal/work/school email address.

 - Try Googling your profile name + Strava (Example: "Johnny Appleseed Strava").
-Google does store web URL's for a period of time, and you may be able to find a link to your profile page this way.
+Google does store web URLs for some time, and you may be able to find a link to your profile page this way.

 Deleting a duplicate account with no uploaded data

 If you know you have a duplicate account that contains no personal data or uploads you wish to keep, log into that account and proceed with the deletion instructions found here.
 Please be aware that this process is permanent, and our team will not be able to recover the account.